Driky/vagrant-nginx-php-postgres-redis/readme.md

 This project contains a Laravel 4.1 installation with a few test routes to check if everything's installed and working.
 Check out the vagrant environment and config to see database and caching server credentials.

+### Linux Dash

+[linux-dash](https://github.com/afaqurk/linux-dash) is installed separately and runs on port 90, which should be forwarded to 9090.